Libensemble/libensemble/README.rst

 libEnsemble employs a manager/worker scheme that runs on MPI, multiprocessing, or TCP.
-Workers control and monitor any level of work using the aforementioned functions, from small subnode tasks to huge many-node computations.
+Workers control and monitor any level of work using the aforementioned generator and simulator functions, from small subnode tasks to huge many-node computations.

 libEnsemble includes an Executor interface so application-launching functions are portable, resilient, and flexible; it also automatically detects available nodes